penmasters/zabbix-book/docs/ch09-zabbix-extending/user-parameters.md

 *Make it executable and reachable*

-If `UserParameter` is a script and your environment is *nix, don’t forget to make it executable.
+If `UserParameter` is a script and your environment is *nix, don't forget to make it executable.
 Also, you will most likely craft your script under some different user than the one Zabbix agent is running under (user `zabbix` by default), so make sure this very user can run it (e.g. permissions to reach